 As I write, it is Pentecost Sunday.
 Christians all around the world are celebrating the outpouring of the Holy Spirit and the birth of the Church that took place in Acts 2.

-The Hunk and I had the privilege yesterday of spending time with a small group of on-fire youth at a ‘Young Evangelists Training Camp.’
+My husband Malcolm and I had the privilege yesterday of spending time with a small group of on-fire youth at a ‘Young Evangelists Training Camp.’
 These young revivalists have a passionate desire to play a part in seeing the world won to faith in Jesus.

 And here are some clues that they will see the desire of their hearts fulfilled: